Woongsik/fullstack-e-commerce-frontend/README.md

    <a name="testing"></a>
    ### Testing:
-   Mention the testing libraries/frameworks used.
-   Explain how to run tests.
+   Mention the testing libraries/frameworks used Explain how to run tests.
    If applicable, describe the structure of your tests (unit, integration, end-to-end).